 The general expectation was that Venice or factions like it would come to the game eventually, and once Civ VI went on sale and had a few proper DLC under its belt, it would be a real contender — but that never came to pass.
 When the first and second expansions finally arrived, they continued the launch trend of asking the price of a full game for what was essentially a modicum of content.
 Four years after launch, prospective Civ VI players are looking at +£100 if they’re not willing to wait for a sale.

 King of the 4X

-Over the last few years, Firaxis has discontinued support for Civ 5.
-Multiplayer games — the stability of which ranged from reliable to infuriating — have degraded further since Civ 6’s launch.
+Over the last few years, Firaxis has discontinued support for Civ V. Multiplayer games — the stability of which ranged from reliable to infuriating — have degraded further since Civ VI’s launch.
 It’s gotten to the point where many have begrudgingly decided to move to the newer game for a more stable environment for online play.
-It helps that since Gathering Storm was released in February 2019, Civ 6 has enjoyed plenty of sales.
+It helps that since the Gathering Storm expansion was released in February 2019, Civ VI has enjoyed plenty of sales.
 It was even running a 71% discount at one point and was recently offered for free via the Epic Games Store.
-All of which helped ease the transition.
+All of which has helped ease the transition.

 Now, Civilization VI stands far above Civ V in Steam’s player count.
-It’s actually the 15th most played game on Steam currently for the past 48 hours, and the highest strategy game on that list.
-There were rumours of a third expansion, which is one more than Civ 5 would have gotten, but instead it seems Firaxis have opted for a ‘Season Pass’ model, where they will be rolling out a wave of smaller DLCs over a longer period.
-The New Frontier Pass will be adding new factions and new game modes, along with other smaller bits of content every two months.
+It’s actually the 24th most played game on Steam at the time of writing, and the highest strategy game on that list.
+There were rumours of a third expansion for a while (more than Civ V received), but instead it seems Firaxis opted for a ‘season pass’ model where they will be rolling out a wave of smaller DLCs over a longer period.
+The New Frontier Pass is almost over, but so far it’s offered a steady stream of new civs, new leaders and new game modes, along with other smaller bits of content.